01. History of Asbestos Use

 However, according to court documents, it is alleged the company was aware of the health risks associated with asbestos use as early as 1965.
 Other reports claim the company knew the risks in 1952, when the company began production.

 The Kaisers owned the Kaiser Gypsum Company until its sale in 1978 to Domtar.
 The Canadian company bought Kaiser Gypsum for $35 million and later sold it to Georgia-Pacific, which also has been named a defendant in numerous asbestos claims.

 Kaiser Gypsum used asbestos in a myriad of their products, as did most gypsum companies between the 1950s and 1970s.
 Asbestos fibers were most notably used in Kaiser Gypsum’s joint compounds.
 The compound could be purchased as a powder or pre-mixed, and both forms of the product led to asbestos exposure.
 Kaiser Gypsum’s 1955 joint compound asbestos content was 15%.
 In 1958, the asbestos content had dropped to approximately 5%, though any amount of exposure can cause asbestos-related diseases.

-In addition to the joint compound, Kaiser Gypsum used asbestos in the production of their wall texture, finishing compounds and masonry cement, among other products.
+In addition to the joint compound, Kaiser Gypsum used asbestos in the production of other construction products, such as their wall texture, finishing compounds and masonry cement, among other products.

 Kaiser Gypsum used asbestos in their products the entire time they operated.